What is a Security Deposit on a NYC Rental Application?

 This can also happen if you change your mind about the apartment after signing the lease.

-What If I Already Moved and Haven't Received My Security Back?
+What If I Have Already Moved and Haven't Received My Security Back?

-The law used to allow for what's stated as a "reasonable" amount of time for the landlord to return our deposit in the case that everything is in order.
+The law used to allow for what's stated as a "reasonable" amount of time for the landlord to return our deposit if everything is in order.

-However, NY State requires that a landlord must return your deposit within 14 days.
+However, NY State requires a landlord to return your deposit within 14 days.

-If you think you have a case or if the landlord wrongfully does not have any intention of returning your deposit, you can take him or her to small claims court.
+If you think you have a case or the landlord wrongfully does not intend to return your deposit, you can take them to small claims court.

-Be wary that even if you win in small claims court, actual enforcement can be very difficult.
+Be wary that even if you win in small claims court, actual enforcement can be challenging.

 Small claims are also the avenue to take if you feel the landlord has improperly deducted charges from your deposit.